golemfactory/golem-sdk-task-executor/MIGRATION.md

 #### Allocation budget

 In version 1.x, defining the allocation budget used to pay for tasks, was defined directly using the budget parameter.
+Now in version 2.x we do not specify the budget directly, but it is estimated using parameters specified in market options.

 before: